Scope of practice for nurse practitioners

 Nurse practitioners have advanced education, clinical training and the demonstrated competence and legal authority to practise beyond the level of a registered nurse.
 Nurse practitioners work autonomously and in collaborative teams with other health professionals to promote health, prevent disease, and improve access and population health outcomes for a specific patient group or community.
 Nurse practitioners manage episodes of care as the lead healthcare provider in partnership with health consumers and their families/whānau.
 Nurse practitioners combine advanced nursing knowledge and skills with diagnostic reasoning and therapeutic knowledge to provide patient-centred healthcare services including the diagnosis and management of health consumers with common and complex health conditions.
 They provide a wide range of assessment and treatment interventions, ordering and interpreting diagnostic and laboratory tests, prescribing medicines within their area of competence and admitting and discharging from hospital and other healthcare services/settings.
 As clinical leaders they work across healthcare settings and influence health service delivery and the wider profession.

-What does this mean for nurse practitioner applicants?
+What does this mean for nurses applying for registration as nurse practitioners?

 What does this mean for existing nurse practitioners?

-Nurse practitioners are authorised prescribers under the Medicines Amendment Act 2013
+Nurse practitioners are authorised prescribers (along with doctors, optometrists and midwives) under the Medicines Act.

-The Misuse of Drugs Amendment Regulations 2014 allows nurse practitioners to prescribe controlled drugs within their scope of practice for:
+The Misuse of Drugs Regulations 1977 permits nurse practitioners to prescribe controlled drugs within their scope of practice for:

-- Up to one month’s supply for Class A and B controlled drugs
+- Not exceeding one month’s supply for Class A and B controlled drugs

-- Up to three months’ supply for Class C controlled drugs.
+- Not exceeding three months’ supply for Class C controlled drugs.

-Guidelines for nurses wishing to apply for registration in the nurse practitioner scope of practice are available from the downloads box in the right hand corner of this page.
+Guidelines for nurses wishing to apply for registration in the nurse practitioner scope of practice are available from the resource documents box in the right hand corner of this page.

 Nurse practitioners having the ability to issue standing orders will improve access to medicines and effective treatment and allows nurse practitioners to work to the full extent of their scope.